 To comply with New York State ("State") regulations, the Water Authority annually issues a report describing the quality of your drinking water.
-During 2017, our system was in compliance with applicable State drinking water operating, and reporting requirements.
+During 2018, our system was in compliance with applicable State drinking water operating, and reporting requirements.

-During the 2017 calendar year, the Water Authority conducted more than 30,800 tests for over 150 drinking water contaminants.
-Last year, as in years past, your tap water met all United States Environmental Protection Agency ("EPA") and State drinking water health standards.
+During the 2018 calendar year, the Water Authority conducted more than 30,300 tests for over 150 drinking water contaminants.